Extending simple monotone drawings: Cylindrically monotone arrangements

-In Corollary \ref{cor_cylinder} we want to show that for every normal arrangement $\mathcal{A}$ of cylindrically monotone pseudosegments and any two points $a,b$ on the cylinder, not on the same vertical line, and not on the same pseudosegment, there exists a cylindrically monotone simple curve with endpoints $a, b$ that intersects every curve of $\mathcal{A}$ at most once.
-We could do it directly by ``cutting'' the cylinder along the vertical lines passing through $a$ and $b$ and showing that one of the resulting parts corresponds to the planar version.
-But Proposition \ref{prop_normal} gives us a cleaner proof.
+Let $\mathcal{A}$ be a normal arrangement of cylindrically monotone pseudosegments.
+Let $a,b$ be a pair of points on the cylinder but not on the same vertical line and not on the same pseudosegment of $\mathcal{A}$.
+We need to show that $\mathcal{A}$ is $(a,b)$-extendable in the family of all normal arrangements of cylindrically monotone pseudosegments.
+That is, we need to find a cylindrically monotone simple curve $\gamma$ with endpoints $a, b$ that intersects every curve of $\mathcal{A}$ at most once such that $\mathcal{A} \cup \{\gamma\}$ is still normal.